cs1730/csx730-uthread/README.md

 ## Submission Instructions

 You will still be submitting your project via Nike.
-Make sure your project files are on <code>nike.cs.uga.edu</code>.
+Make sure your project files are on `nike.cs.uga.edu`.
 Change into the parent directory of your project directory.
 If you've followed the instructions provided in earlier in this document, then the name of your project directory is likely `csx730-list`.
 While in your project parent directory, execute the following command: